jmsatish/remoterepo/README.md

 # remoterepo
-It is remote repository created by Satish J
+It is remote repository created by Satish J.